juliogomez/myhero_data-1/README.md

   * `curl -X POST -H "key: DATA AUTH KEY" http://localhost:5000/vote/Deadpool`
 * Get current results
   * `curl -X GET -H "key: DATA AUTH KEY" http://localhost:5000/results`

+# Local Development with Vagrant

+I've included the configuration files needed to do local development with Vagrant in the repo.
+Vagrant will still use Docker for local development and is configured to spin up a CentOS7 host VM for running the container.

+To start local development run:
+* `vagrant up`
+  - You may need to run this twice.
+The first time to start the docker host, and the second to start the container.
+*  Now you can interact with the API or interface at localhost:15000 (configured in Vagrantfile and Vagrantfile.host)
+  - example:  from your local machine `curl -H "key: DevData" http://localhost:15000/options`
+  - Environment Variables are configured in Vagrantfile for development

+Each of the services in the application (i.e. myhero_web, myhero_app, and myhero_data) include Vagrant support to allow working locally on all three simultaneously.